Overview of Occupational Therapy Program and Certification/Licensure Eligibility

 Level II Fieldwork

-According to the AOTA, “The goal of Level II Fieldwork is to develop competent, entry-level, generalist occupational therapists and occupational therapy assistants.”
-(AOTA, 2012).
-The Level II Fieldwork experience, an integral part of an OT education, should be designed to promote clinical reasoning and reflective practice, to support ethical practice through transmission of the values and beliefs of the profession, to communicate and model professionalism as a developmental process and a career responsibility, and to expand knowledge and application of a repertoire of occupational therapy assessments and interventions related to human occupation and performance (AOTA, 2012).
+According to the AOTA, “The goal of Level II Fieldwork is to develop competent, entry-level, generalist occupational therapists.”
+(AOTA, 2018).
+The Level II Fieldwork experience, an integral part of an OT education, is designed to promote clinical reasoning and reflective practice, to support ethical practice through transmission of the values and beliefs of the profession, to communicate and model professionalism as a developmental process and a career responsibility, and to expand knowledge and application of a repertoire of occupational therapy assessments and interventions related to human occupation and performance (AOTA, 2018).

 Six months of Level II fieldwork are required by AOTA.
 The first fieldwork is scheduled for 12 weeks in the Summer semester following the Senior year.
 A second 12 week fieldwork experience is completed in the Fall of the 5th year of study.
 Both Level II fieldwork experiences are in the graduate phase of the program.